AxtonS/hangman/README.md

 -Built method for displaying the hangman with remaining guesses
 -Built method to compare the guess against the secret and save the current guesses
 -Add game logic to end the game when you win or lose
+-Fix guess accepting non alphabet characters and coerced all letters to downcase